OpenTSDB/opentsdb.net/docs/source/user_guide/utilities/tcollector.rst

 Runtime Requirements for tcollector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Tcollector requires one of following python versions: 3.7, 3.8, 3.9, 3.10, 3.11.
+| Tcollector requires one of following python versions to run: 3.7 - 3.11.
-| Each collector in ``collectors/available/software`` may have additional requirements.
+OS specific collectors located in ``collectors/available/Linux|FreeBSD|MacOS`` should run using base tools installed with respected OS.
+Other software collectors located in ``collectors/available/software`` may have additional requirements.

 Installation of tcollector